Assessing Trust in The Afghan Peace Deal

 Digging for Truth in the Age of Fake News

 I have articulated a theory based on two known facts concerning the loss of our newest national hero, Droney McDroneface, to Iran last month.
-I based my theory from two known facts; the drone that was shot down was a demonstration model for a program that has been completed.
-It was, to the pentagon, an expendable asset, and it was shot down four days after arriving in theater.
+I based my theory on two known facts: the drone shot down was a demonstration model for a program that had been completed.
+It was, to the Pentagon, an expendable asset, and it was shot down four days after arriving in theater.

-To buttress my speculation I have been searching the news for more information the cyber attack.
-What I have found was not what I was looking for.
+To buttress my speculation, I have searched the news for more information about the cyber attack.
+What I have found is not what I was looking for.

-First up is the New York Times and I have the perfect cartoon to set this up:
+First up is the New York Times, and I have the perfect cartoon to set this up:

-On February 13th the New York Times published this article: U.S. Revives Secret Program to Sabotage Iranian Missiles and Rockets.
+On February 13th, the New York Times published this article: U.S. Revives Secret Program to Sabotage Iranian Missiles and Rockets.
 The article was based on the current failure rate of Iranian orbital missile launches as seen in the graphic below:

 The article states that the CIA has been running a program for years targeting the supply chain for Iranian missile components.
-It implied that allies such as Great Britain, France and Germany are cooperating with us on this program.
-There is something the observant professional knows to be true, but is rarely written about, and that is the CIA’s use of leaks to disseminate misinformation. when I read a story saying the CIA has gotten dozens of parts manufacturers, in Europe (where the CIA is less popular than President Trump), to insert flawed parts into a supply chain, I am skeptical.
+It implied that allies such as Great Britain, France, and Germany are cooperating with us on this program.
+There is something the observant professional knows to be true, but is rarely written about, and that is the CIA’s use of leaks to disseminate misinformation.
+I am skeptical when I read a story saying the CIA has gotten dozens of parts manufacturers in Europe (where the CIA is less popular than President Trump) to insert flawed parts into a supply chain.

-The CIA historical record regarding human intelligence is spotty at best.
-An intelligence operation involving some many different people, firms, governments and international organizations would be an extraordinary achievement requiring extraordinary evidence to be considered believable.
+The CIA’s historical record regarding human intelligence is spotty at best.
+An intelligence operation involving many different people, firms, governments, and international organizations would be an extraordinary achievement requiring extraordinary evidence to be considered believable.

-Then I noted the insertion of legacy media spin as fact to enhance the believability of the story.
+Who needs to sabotage supply chains when you have Droney McDroneface?Then I noted the insertion of legacy media spin as fact to enhance the story’s believability.
 Here is an example:

 When Mr. Pompeo arrived at the C.I.A., there was relatively little nuclear activity underway in Iran.
 Most of Tehran’s centrifuges had been dismantled under the 2015 agreement, and 97 percent of the country’s nuclear fuel had been shipped to Russia.

 There is not a shred of evidence to back that claim.
 The United States (and the UN) have no idea where the 8.5 tons of enriched Iranian Uranium, reportedly turned over to Russia, is currently located.
-Hit this link and you can watch youtube footage of Ambassador Stephen Mull, the Obama administration’s State Department lead coordinator on Iran, tell the house exactly that back when he was testifying before congress.
+Hit this link and you can watch YouTube footage of Ambassador Stephen Mull, the Obama administration’s State Department lead coordinator on Iran, tell the House exactly that back when he was testifying before Congress.

-It is becoming increasingly difficult to tease facts from the media narrative.
-The New York Times does some excellent, in depth reporting, but they have often been accused of publishing damaging national security secrets.
-Everyone in the game knows this, and it is another reason to doubt their sources are intentionally revealing real secrets.
-If I were concerned with information operations for the United States Government the first thing I would do is establish a reliable back channel feed to the New York Times.
-That way I could get them to print deception pieces when I needed that done.
+It is becoming increasingly challenging to tease facts from the media narrative.
+The New York Times does some excellent, in-depth reporting, but they have often been accused of publishing damaging national security secrets.
+Everyone in the game knows this, which is another reason to doubt that their sources intentionally reveal real secrets.
+If I were concerned with information operations for the United States Government, I would establish a reliable back-channel feed to the New York Times.
+That way, I could get them to print deception pieces when I needed that done.
 It’s not like it’s hard to get a bite from the press these days; any Orange Man Bad angle will do.

-Digging deeper into the mystery of Cyber Warfare I turned to my facebook buddy and managing editor of the Lima Charlie website, John Sjoholm who just published Cyber Warfare Now – Tales From the Digital Battlefield.
-John is a former Swedish Army Ranger as well as a contractor who I consider a trustworthy source, particularly in the cyber warfare realm.
+Digging deeper into the mystery of Cyber Warfare, I turned to my Facebook buddy and managing editor of the Lima Charlie website, John Sjoholm, who just published Cyber Warfare Now—Tales From the Digital Battlefield.
+John is a former Swedish Army Ranger and contractor who I consider a trustworthy source, particularly in the cyber warfare realm.

-John had some awesome graphics, like this one in his piece.
-There is some serious evil afoot in the cyber warfare world.
+John’s piece had some awesome graphics, like this one.
+There is some serious evil afoot in cyber warfare.

-I was working my way briskly through the piece thinking it was great stuff (and it is an excellent read that I recommend highly) when I ran into this:
+I was working my way briskly through the piece, thinking it was great stuff, when I ran into this:

 One of the premier Russian hacker signatures, Guccifer 2.0 has been tied to the GRU as well.
 Guccifer 2.0 became known for the so-called “DNC Hack”, the 2016 Democratic National Committee email theft which appeared on Wikileaks.